How long does it take to apply for or renew my passport?

 We do not cancel UK visas so in most cases the visa will still be valid.
 However, you should contact UK immigration to discuss your particular situation.
 You should not assume that a visa in a badly damaged passport is valid.

-If you attend an interview, your old passport will be physically cancelled and returned to you at the interview.
-This is the case even if the passport is still valid at the time of your interview.
-No visa pages will be damaged in this process.
+If you attend an interview, your old passport will be returned to you at the interview.
 If you have travel scheduled within the next few weeks, please alert your interviewing officer so that your options can be discussed.

-If you are eligible to mail in your application, your previous passport will be cancelled in the passports system and you will be unable to travel on it.
+If you are eligible to mail in your application, your previous passport will be cancelled electronically in the passports system 30 days after your new passport has been issued.

 Yes, you can renew your passport at any time.